Powdered Sugar Glaze Icing Recipe

 Recipe Variations

 • For citrus glaze, substitute lemon juice or orange juice in place of the cream.
-You can see how I did this in this bundt cake and on these cookies.
+You can see how I did this in this lemon pound cake and on these sugar cookies.

 • Love cream cheese?
 Soften it and add it to your glaze for drizzling on carrot cake bread.